-I like to use soft pencils, ink, chalk, charcoal, Wolffs carbon and sometimes will cover a drawing in another medium such as oil paint or ink to knock the image back, leaving ghost lines.
-Preferred choice of grounds includes wood panels, paper, gesso boards and card as I enjoy the feel of a hard ground.
+I use soft pencils, ink, chalk, charcoal, Wolffs carbon and sometimes will cover a drawing in another medium, such as paint or ink, to knock the image back, leaving ghost lines, before reworking.
+My preferred choice of ground includes wood, paper, gesso boards and card.

-A common theme in my figure drawings is the repetition of line, often translated by viewers as concentric rings or finger prints, as they echo the line of the body over and over, morphing as they go.
-For me they are a simple love of figure drawing, a meditative experience, an obsession of the line.
-This obsession translates into figure paintings where I scratch or draw lines into the paint surrounding the figures or directly paints the lines with the brush.
+A common theme in my figure drawings is the repetition of line, often translated by viewers as concentric rings or finger prints however for me they are an expression of my love of figure drawing which is a meditative experience, an obsession of the line.
+This translates into my figure paintings where I scratch or draw lines into the paint surrounding the figures or directly paint the lines with a brush.

 All drawings are for sale unless stated otherwise.
-Please feel free to contact me for details and prices.
+Please go to my online shop for details and prices.